Honda Civic (eleventh generation): Taiwan

+The eleventh-generation Civic Hatchback was introduced in Taiwan on 12 July 2023.
+It is available in the sole variant powered by the e:HEV petrol hybrid powertrain and is imported from Japan.

+The facelifted Civic Hatchback was launched on 15 April 2025, with the same variant and powertrain from the pre-facelift model.

 Europe

-The eleventh-generation Civic made its European debut in August 2022, sourced from Japan followed by the closure of Honda's UK Swindon plant, only the hatchback bodystyle is offered and the regular Civic line-up comes exclusively with a petrol hybrid powertrain.
+The eleventh-generation Civic made its European debut in August 2022, sourced from Japan followed by the closure of Honda's UK Swindon plant, only the liftback bodystyle is offered and the regular Civic line-up comes exclusively with a petrol hybrid powertrain.
 In Turkey, only the sedan bodystyle is offered with an 1.5L turbocharged petrol engine, imported from Thailand after Honda's local Gebze plant shut down.

 The facelifted Civic was released in the European market in August 2025, like the pre-facelift model, the facelifted model is offered exclusively with a petrol hybrid powertrain.
 The facelift model omits the front foglights because of the improved technology from the LED headlights.

 Middle East

 The eleventh-generation Civic was launched in the Middle East on 5 March 2022.
 It is powered by the 1.5-litre turbocharged petrol engine, it is only available in a sole trim Sport.
 Honda Sensing is standard.